Cryptology ePrint Archive: Report 2013/269

 CMCC: Misuse Resistant Authenticated Encryption with Minimal Ciphertext Expansion

-Category / Keywords: Private key CCA2 encryption, energy constrained cryptography, authenticated encryption.
+Category / Keywords: Energy constrained cryptography, authenticated encryption

 Publication Info: Has not been published elsewhere